OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 {% include toc.md %}

-# WS Form
+# 1. WS Form

 We have already discussed [WS Form](https://wordpress.org/plugins/ws-form/) in our article about [Spam Protection for WSForm](https://www.oopspam.com/blog/spam-protection-for-wsform).
 It stands out as one of the most developer-friendly plugins for creating advanced forms, offering over 100 ready-to-use templates.
 WS Form offers features such as conditional logic, form actions, and a unique built-in debug console for easy troubleshooting.
 It is available in both free and paid versions.

-However, it's important to note that not all features are available in the WS Forms Lite version.
+However, it's important to note not all features are available in the WS Forms LITE version.

 ![WS Form Lighthouse Performance and Accessibility Result](/blog/assets/posts/best-wp-form/wsform-lighthouse.png "WS Form Lighthouse Performance and Accessibility Result")

 ## Accessibility in WS Form

-WS Form excels at creating accessible forms by default, including necessary `aria' attributes, labels, and keyboard navigation.
+WS Form excels at creating accessible forms by default, including necessary `aria' attributes, labels and keyboard navigation.

 In the Lighthouse result, it successfully passes an additional 3 audits.